conradakunga/Blog/_posts/2020-10-31-disable-ssl-certificate-validation-in-net.md

 System.AggregateException: One or more errors occurred.
 (The SSL connection could not be established, see inner exception.) ---> System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception. ---> System.Security.Authentication.AuthenticationException: The remote certificate is invalid according to the validation procedure.
 ```

-If the request you were making was a HTTPS request, this essentially means that the runtime is attempting to validate the SSL certificate of the target, and this validation is failing.
+If the request you were making was a HTTPS request, this essentially means that the runtime is attempting to validate the target's SSL certificate, and this validation is failing.

-This could be for any number of reasons, ranging from the certificate is self signed to the certificate has expired, or even it has been revoked.
+This could be for any number of reasons, ranging from the certificate being self-signed to the certificate having expired or even it has been revoked.

 Whatever the case may be, there are times when you do not want this validation to take place - perhaps you are doing some internal development.